block-core/documentation/docs/coldstaking/coldstake-cloud.md

 ### 7 - Withdraw from coldstaking

-Got to the Cold Staking tab and select the `main-wallet` (you cannot withdraw form the `coldstaking-wallet`, that can be used only for staking)
+Got to the Coldstaking tab and select the `main-wallet` (you cannot withdraw form the `coldstaking-wallet`, that can be used only for staking)
 Select the `cold account`, and then click on withdraw button
 Click on the `main-wallet` to get a new address to withdraw to
 Select the amount to withdraw